buildbot/buildbot/master/docs/manual/installation/buildmaster.rst

 .. option:: --relocatable

-    This creates a "relocatable" buildbot.tac, which uses relative paths instead of absolute paths, so that the buildmaster directory can be moved about.
+    This creates a "relocatable" ``buildbot.tac``, which uses relative paths instead of absolute paths, so that the buildmaster directory can be moved about.

 .. option:: --config